GorbulasDev/learnelectra/docs/mobile_hardware.md

 ## Mobile Wallets

-We have our current Android wallet availble for download through Google Play and soon our iOS wallet will be ready for download through the Apple Store!
+We have our current Android wallet available for download through Google Play and soon our iOS wallet will be ready for download through the Apple Store!

 ### Android Wallets